 OTC Markets Group Welcomes GAMCO Investors, Inc. to OTCQX

-/EIN News/ -- NEW YORK, Oct.
-07, 2022 (GLOBE NEWSWIRE) -- OTC Markets Group Inc. (OTCQX: OTCM), operator of regulated markets for trading 12,000 U.S. and international securities, today announced GAMCO Investors, Inc. (“GAMCO”) (OTCQX: GAMI) has voluntarily delisted from the New York Stock Exchange and has qualified to trade on the OTCQX® Best Market.
-GAMCO is a widely-recognized provider of investment advisory services to open-end funds, closed-end funds, actively managed semi-transparent exchange traded funds (ETFs), a societe d’investissement a capital variable (SICAV), and approximately 1,400 institutional and private wealth management investors, primarily in the United States.
+NEW YORK, Oct.
+07, 2022 (GLOBE NEWSWIRE) -- OTC Markets Group Inc. OTCM, operator of regulated markets for trading 12,000 U.S. and international securities, today announced GAMCO Investors, Inc. ("GAMCO") GAMI has voluntarily delisted from the New York Stock Exchange and has qualified to trade on the OTCQX® Best Market.
+GAMCO is a widely-recognized provider of investment advisory services to open-end funds, closed-end funds, actively managed semi-transparent exchange traded funds (ETFs), a societe d'investissement a capital variable (SICAV), and approximately 1,400 institutional and private wealth management investors, primarily in the United States.

 GAMCO begins trading today on OTCQX under the symbol "GAMI."
 U.S. investors can find current financial disclosure and Real-Time Level 2 quotes for the company on www.otcmarkets.com.